antulik/web-airplay/README.md

 ## Download

-You can download on [release page](http://google.com)
+You can download WebAirplay on [release page](https://github.com/antulik/web-airplay/releases)

-or build application from source with Platypus.
+or build application from source with Platypus and command:

     rake release